StevenTammen/StevenTammen.github.io/pages/about.md

 ## Backend

-Please have a look at the Readme in the [Github repository](https://github.com/StevenTammen/steventammen.github.io) for a concise technical summary of this site's backend.
+Please have a look at the Readme in the [Github repository](https://github.com/StevenTammen/steventammen.github.io) for a concise technical summary of this site's operation.

 ## Stucture

-The [Home page](https://steventammen.com/) of this site gives a brief overview of what has been published recently, and will also have other items as the need arises (requests for help with projects, announcements, etc.).
+The [Home page](https://steventammen.com/) of this site gives a brief overview of what has been published recently, and will also host other items as the need arises (requests for help with projects, announcements, etc.).
 The [Contact page](https://steventammen.com/contact/) and [CV page](https://steventammen.com/CV.pdf) are exactly what they sound like -- there are links to my publications/writings in the CV.

 The [Pages page](https://steventammen.com/pages/) contains all the pages that have been completed, organized into alphabetically-sorted categories.
 If you know what you are looking for, you can use Ctrl+f (or your hotkey equivalent) to rapidly navigate to it.
 The [In Progress page](https://steventammen.com/in-progress/) is organized in exactly the same manner, but contains pages that are not yet completed.
 These pages may range from barely started (a collection of research links and bullet points with preliminary thoughts), to almost finished (complete expositions waiting for proofreading and polishing).